Mystic Seaport Museum has named Deidre Toole from Stonington High School the recipient of the 2019 Orion Award.

 “Deidre is an absolute joy to work with, and she clearly cares deeply about each and every one of her students,” Cahill added.
 “She has such a positive and optimistic attitude, and is always flexible and willing to try new things.
 She is also very organized and ensures that every student is prepared for success with their time at Mystic Seaport Museum.
 It is an honor to bestow Deidre with this year’s Orion Award for her dedication to making students’ lives better.”

 The award was given Saturday, May 18, during the Museum’s Annual Meeting.

-The Orion Award for Excellence in Experiential Education was introduced in 2005 in honor of Mystic Seaport’s 75th anniversary.
-The annual award recognizes stellar teachers who are inspiring to their students and to their colleagues.
+The Orion Award for Excellence in Experiential Education was introduced in 2005 in honor of the Museum’s 75th Anniversary.
+Named for one of the most familiar constellations–the Hunter Orion, son of the sea god Poseidon–Orion has often marked the course for many seagoing vessels.
+This annual award recognizes stellar teachers who are inspiring to their students and to their colleagues.
 Teachers who are willing to take chances, to take full advantage of the resources that are available to them, to be creative and to be ready to turn an unexpected moment into a spectacular teaching opportunity.
 And, perhaps most importantly, teachers who radiate the joy of learning, as well as of teaching.